Superradiant many-qubit absorption refrigerator: Master equation

 where the first matrix element enables the blue and green transitions and the second one the red transitions in Fig.~\ref{fig:absorbtion_refrigerator}, including the additional $\ket{v_{1/2}^+}\leftrightarrow \ket{v_{3/2}^+}$ transitions.
 Here, the factors

-are the well-known Clebsch-Gordan coefficients from action of the ladder operators on the $J_z$ eigenbasis $J_\pm \ket{a} = \alpha_a^\pm \ket{a}$.
+with $j=N/2$ for the maximum angular momentum subspace are the well-known Clebsch-Gordan coefficients from action of the ladder operators on the $J_z$ eigenbasis $J_\pm \ket{a} = \alpha_a^\pm \ket{a}$.
 Therefore, the coefficients in the rate equation all scale as $N^2$ for $a \ll N/2$ which implies that the rates close to the ground state of our model~\eqref{EQ:Hs} will be enhanced by this factor [remember that the $J_x^2$ coupling is reduced by factor $N$, cf.~Eq.~\eqref{EQ:CouplingOperators}].
-In App.~\ref{APP:SuperradThermalization} the $N^2$ speedup in thermalization is demonstrated due to $J_x$ coupling to a single heat bath.
+In App.~\ref{APP:SuperradThermalization} we demonstrate such a scaling in the transient superradiant relaxation due to a a single low-temperature reservoir.
+Similarly, the supertransmittance observed for two low-temperature reservoirs is discussed in App.~\ref{APP:supertransmittance}.

 If the coupling of the system to the reservoirs is engineered as described in Sec.~\ref{SEC:Model} we can tune the parameters in such a way that the dynamics take place dominantly among the three lowest lying levels.
 This allows us to construct an absorption refrigerator by driving transitions between these levels such that it pumps energy from the cold reservoir to the hot one, see Fig.~\ref{fig:absorbtion_refrigerator}.
 Because the respective rates are enhanced by the Clebsch-Gordan coefficients, one can expect a scaling $\bar{I}_E^c \propto N^2$ of the stationary energy current from the cold reservoir as well.